 This chart plots out the general ride data from your uploaded file along with calculated CdA points through out the course.
 As you hover over the chart you will see the marker on the map move to the section of the course that corresponds to that data as well as an indicator of the wind relative to the rider for that location on the course.
 Click and drag across the Ride Data chart to zoom in on a section and all of the summary metrics will update to reflect that specific section of the course.
 To remove a data set simply click that data's label shown under the graph.

 When you zoom in on a section of the Ride Data chart all of the summary metrics will update to reflect that specific section of the course.
 This allows athletes and coaches to do a deeper analysis of the race on areas such as major climbs, windy sections and/or out and back sections.
 To zoom simply click and drag across the Ride Data chart.
 When you reset zoom, change chart type or switch tabs the Race Overview data will revert back to the total overview.
+You will notice that the power data is processed in a segmented style.
+This has been done to support BBS analysis and future functionality.

 The Weather chart shows a forecasted or historical weather map for the course based on both location and time.
 The chart shows historical weather data from points along the course corresponding to the time that the athlete crossed into those zones.
 This data is pulled in from the closest weather station to the zone that the athlete was in at that time.